GeneralSmoked/Cebuano-Sentiment-Analysis/README.md

+Cebuano Sentiment Analysis with BERT
-This project is my entry to learning more about NLP.
-The pretrained model used is a BERT base for both the model and tokenizer.
+This project is my personal entry into learning more about Natural Language Processing (NLP), specifically focused on Cebuano text sentiment analysis.
+It uses a pretrained BERT base model for both training and tokenization.

+📊 Dataset
-The dataset used is a manually annotated dataset with a mix of synthetic data
+The dataset used in this project is a manually annotated dataset, created and labeled by hand.
+It also includes a small portion of synthetically generated data to balance and augment the corpus.

-To use this model create your own virtual environment and install the dependencies listed in the requirements.txt You can also use and modify the scripts using cuda.
-Installation is in install.txt
+⚙️ Setup
+To use this project:

+Create a virtual environment (recommended): python -m venv .venv source .venv/bin/activate  # On Windows: .venv\Scripts\activate

+Install dependencies:
+pip install -r requirements.txt
+(Optional) If using CUDA for GPU acceleration, follow the installation steps in installs.txt.

+🧪 Scripts
+You can explore and modify the following scripts based on your needs:

+main.py — For training the model
+inference.py — For running inference on new text cebuano_sentiment_analysis_model/ — Trained model files
+cebuano_sentiment_analysis_tokenizer/ — Tokenizer files